The personal color bearer is a very long-standing tradition dating back to Roman times, possibly earlier.

 Order of Precedence of Multiple PCs

 The order in these instances would be MoH, positional, POW/MIA.
-The POW flag changes places each year on several holidays (read here), this does not apply to PCs as the MoH would always be first, regardless of the PC lineup and the positional would always take precedence over the POW.
+The POW flag changes places each year on several holidays (read here) but this does not apply to PCs, it only applies to flags on flagpoles.
+The MoH would always be first, regardless of the PC lineup and the positional*/personal would always take precedence over the POW.

 Information on the Medal of Honor flag is found in Title 36 USC section 903 and Public Law107-248.